Songtech-0912/songtech-0912.github.io/content/quantum-mechanics/index.md

 <!-- more -->

-I thank [Professor Meng](https://www.xmeng.io) at Rensselaer Polytechnic Institute, without whom this guide would not have been possible.
+I thank [Professor Meng](https://www.xmeng.io) and [Professor Shi](https://faculty.rpi.edu/jian-shi) at Rensselaer Polytechnic Institute, without whom this guide would not have been possible.

 ## Prerequisites